Hobbies and interests

 NomineeBio

 Hello!
-I am Andres Rodriguez, a third-year undergraduate student at UT Dallas pursuing a bachelor degree in neuroscience.
+I am Andres Rodriguez, a third-year undergraduate student at UT Dallas pursuing a bachelor's in Neuroscience.
 I am passionate about service to others and compassion, with a background in both service and medical positions.
 I am a hard-working student who strives for perfection.
-My background includes two high school diplomas, Eagle scout rank in Boy Scouts, and current rigorous courses for my degree.
-I am seeking aid due to my family's history with financial struggles.
-I come from a hispanic family originally from Puerto Rico, with divorced parents, and live with my single mother who is a teacher.
-I am gathering experience currently as a Medical Assistant and am very excited for future endeavors.
-My ultimate goal is to become a Physician Assistant (PA).
+My background includes two high school diplomas, Eagle Scout rank in Boy Scouts, and current rigorous courses for my degree.
+I am seeking aid due to my family's history of financial struggles.
+I come from a Hispanic family originally from Puerto Rico, with divorced parents, and I live with my single mother, a hard-working public school teacher.
+I am currently gathering experience as a Medical Assistant and am very excited for future endeavors.

 Education